rhysd/YourFukurou/README.md

 Plugin is a Node.js module.
 User specifies the path to it with `config.json` configuration file.
 The module will be loaded using `require()` in application.

-Plugin must export one object defined as below:
+Plugin must export one object to `export.plugin` which is defined as below:

 ```typescript
 interface Plugin {